The Sunday Lesson

 On most mornings, I drink lots of coffee, and Max sits at the window to the backyard dreaming about fights and sex.
 At least, that’s what I assume: I’m not privy to his inner workings.
 He saw something and shook like he wanted outside in a hurry.
 I went to investigate.
 It rained the night before, and the backyard was still damp.
 Our water table here is about three feet deep, which gives fits to swimming pool installers.
 Birds flourish, though, as any drizzle floods the ground, bringing worms up with the rising tide.

-A robin had lit and was spearing wiggling morsels from the lawn.
-That’s why Max was so excited.
-Not for the worm, but with the imagined taste of warm robin and the thrill of the chase.
+A robin had lit and was spearing wiggling morsels from the lawn, exciting and entertaining Max.
+I assume he knows nothing of the worm, but the imagined taste of warm robin flesh and the thrill of the chase lights him up.
 I scratched his head to console him.
 He purred, and then jumped again when another fat redbreast landed to join the meal.
 In a few minutes, ten more robins landed in the backyard with cardinals swooping over the melee.

 It got me thinking.
 Well, most things get me thinking, but I started wondering about the importance of community.
 Okay.
 It’s a weird comparison, but I’m an evolutionist.
 I wonder how hard it was for that first bird to land and what courage it took?
 If Max were outside?
 No question: it would have been that bird’s last flight.
 Not so for the other birds: they roosted in safety.
 Maybe they each had their own moment of bravery somewhere, or maybe they always follow the same leader.